 (2) Obtaining an associate degree gives students a tool for career-advancement while still studying, as well as an advantage in searching for a job

 (3) Research shows that dividing one’s goals into shorter, more manageable tasks greatly increases an individual’s ability to achieve defined goals

 (4) The majority of UoPeople’s scholarship funds are allocated to students working for an associate degree.

-The Associate of Science in Business Administration program is built on a strong industry foundation and provides a broad understanding of business and business fundamentals.
+The Associate of Science in Computer Science program is built on a strong industry foundation and provides a broad understanding of computer science and technology fundamentals.

 Associate of Science in Computer Science